csm-applications/CSM-Seknow/README.md

 This project is OpenSource and still needs several contributions to make it a smart way to diagnose knowledge management.
 If you have identified issues that can be improved, leave them in the Issues section.

-You can still contact me through github or my website: http://www.computersciencemaster.com.br